With winter on the way, Grandfather Mountain is decking its halls — and hills — for the holidays.

 In lieu of cash, Grandfather Mountain also will accept three cans of food from local residents for distribution to area food pantries.
 Christmas tree discounts may not be combined with Dollar Days discounts.

 Located in the Nature Museum and Top Shop, Grandfather Mountain’s gift shops carry a variety of artisan crafts and goods, as well as signature Grandfather Mountain souvenirs, from apparel to hiking gear to drinkware and all things in between.

 The shops, along with the mountain’s Entrance Gate, also offer Grandfather Mountain gift cards, which are applicable toward admission, souvenirs, food, fudge and more.

 Looking for a gift that’s warm and fuzzy?
-While Grandfather Mountain’s resident animals are not for sale, the Adopt-an-Animal program is the next best thing — and a lot less messy.
+While Grandfather Mountain’s resident animals are not for sale, the Adopt-an-Animal program is the next best thing.

 The program allows participants to symbolically adopt any of Grandfather Mountain’s furry or feathered residents, including black bears, river otters, cougars, bald eagles, elk and more.

 By adopting an animal, individually or on behalf of a friend, family member or loved one, the sponsor will receive a special gift package.
 Gifts vary, depending on the donation level, and can include photographs, plush toys, plaster footprint castings, day passes and more.

 Make our animals’ season merry and bright by treating them to gift items and enrichments.
 An enrichment is a special treat or toy designed to break up the animals’ routines and help keep them active and intellectually stimulated.

 Treat your favorite animal lover to an up-close-and-personal experience with Grandfather’s resident animals.